AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

   Display

   -  Black screen on built-in display -> Injecting enable-backlight-registers-fix was required to resolve this.
-  -  [3-minute Black screen](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#fix-the-3-minute-black-screen-issue-on-kblcfl-platforms-running-macos-134-or-later) on built-in display for Sonoma+ -> Injecting enable-backlight-registers-alternitive-fix was required to resolve this.
+  -  [3-minute Black screen](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#fix-the-3-minute-black-screen-issue-on-kblcfl-platforms-running-macos-134-or-later) on built-in display for Sonoma+ -> Injecting enable-backlight-registers-alternative-fix was required to resolve this.
   -  Black screen on built-in display when rotating or connecting/disconnecting to/from external display -> This was due to using custom resolution to enable HIDPI resolution.
 Workaround is to set display resolution back to its default in prior and scale the resolution afterwards.
   -  Black screen on the HDMI port connected display -> bus ID of the HDMI port needs to be patched to 0x01.
   -  HDMI port coldplug not working -> Workaround is to inject force-online property.
 It will still take around 10 sec to come on with couple of flickers.
   -  NO 4K resolution via external monitor -> Set DVMT Pre-allocated to 64MB using modGrubShell as this option is hidden in BIOS.
 (Make sure to remove framebuffer-stolenmem property)
-  -  Brightness control keymapping (F6/F7) -> Add scan code 40=65 and 41=66 in VoodooPS2Keyboard.kext-> info.plist -> Custom Profile -> Default -> Custom PS2 Map.
-There are alternative ways to remap Fn+F6/F7 key such as [Brightnesskeys.kext](https://github.com/acidanthera/BrightnessKeys) or [SSDT-BRT6.aml](https://osxlatitude.com/forums/topic/15661-acpi-patch-for-brightness-keys-on-dell-laptops/) which require patching _OSI, OSID and BRT6.
-For me, F6 and F7 will do.
   -  Auto-rotation feature does not work.
 To manually rotate the screen, press and hold option/alt key(Ventura) and go to Display setting in System Settings for rotation option to show up in display settings.
 Alternatively, use [displayplacer](https://github.com/jakehilborn/displayplacer).
 One can create multiple bash scripts for each screen resolution and simply change resolution with a click or a tap.

       - Do note that when screen is rotated, scaling does not work.
 It will only work in default resolution.
 Rotating screen requires first setting the resolution to default then rotate; otherwise, black screen.
 Doing this from the System Settings is time consuming and inconvenient.
 This is where displayplacer tool comes in handy to makes it quite convenient and even more so when in tablet mode.